 Living in Malta – summary

 On the whole, Malta is a very beautiful place to retire to and has a lot to offer those who choose it as their home.

-It has a lovely Mediterranean climate, favourable tax regime, no language barrier, short flight times to the UK with plenty of airlines to choose from, a moderate cost of living, splendid beaches and historic sites and very low crime rates.
-It is also quite easy to acquire property in Malta too.
+It has a lovely Mediterranean climate, a favourable tax regime, no language barrier, good travel links, a moderate cost of living, splendid beaches and historic sites and very low crime rates.
+It is also relatively easy to acquire property in Malta.

-The island offers a chance of a quiet and tranquil life, and if that’s what you seek, it can be an ideal nation to closely consider.
+The island offers a chance for a tranquil life, and if that’s what you seek, it can be an ideal nation to consider.

 You might find useful: